LearningAnalyticsUK/soar-glance/INSTRUCTIONS.md

 etc...) will work perfectly.

 If you are comfortable with the technology involved in building Glance and don't want to use the "default" configuration for some reason then of course you can just build it yourself.
-To that end we also provide a list of software prerequisites and a brief description of the build structure.
 Most people should try and use Ubuntu 16 however, as this has been well tested and we provide a number of helpful scripts for installations with that OS.

 The guide does assume very basic familiarity with the use of a bash shell on Ubuntu, though all commands to be executed are listed verbatim and explained.

-### Installing Glance on Ubuntu 16 (the first path)
+### Installing Glance on Ubuntu 16

 1. Check that the packages already installed on your server are up to date:
     ```bash